DrDecagon/JoustMania/README.md

 --------------------------------------

 * Now on [Windows & Steam!](https://store.steampowered.com/app/1093850/JoustMania/)
+* Works on Raspberry PI, X86-64 with Debian, and now with Le Potato
 * 18+ Player support
 * Super easy setup
 * Runs in Headless mode, no screen required